 - 2.11 Section 75 of the Northern Ireland Act 1998 requires a public authority, in carrying out its functions relating to Northern Ireland, to have due regard to the need to promote equality of opportunity between: - persons of different religious belief, political opinion, racial group, age, marital status or sexual orientation; - men and women generally - persons with a disability and persons without; and - persons with dependents and persons without - 2.12 In addition, without prejudice to the above obligations, public authorities are required to have regard to the desirability of promoting good relations between persons of different religious belief, political opinion or race.
 The above "Section 75 groups" are important participants within the planning process and include people who traditionally have been under represented or disadvantaged.
 These groups will be targeted through the consultation process on the local development plan in order to obtain their views and contribute to the consideration of equality issues under Section 75.
-Their views on any equality screening documents or draft Equality Impact Assessments will also be sought within the specified period for comment along with the draft Plan Strategy and draft Local Policies Plan.
+Their views on any equality screening documents or draft Equality Impact Assessments will also be sought in accordance with the councils published Equality Scheme.
 A list of Section 75 groups is also contained within Appendix 1.

-2.13 In order to ensure the Local Development Plan and consultation documents are accessible to everyone, they will be made available upon request in different formats.
-All documents will be published in plain English.
-A telephone and fax number will be stated on each document for people with hearing or speech impairment.
-If for any reason, a request for a document in a particular alternative format cannot be met, other solutions will be explored.
+2.13 In order to ensure the Local Development Plan and consultation documents are accessible to everyone, they will be made available upon request in alternative formats.
+All documents will be published in plain English and will also be available on our council website.
+A telephone number and email address will be stated on each document for people with hearing or speech impairment.
+If for any reason, a request for a document in a particular required alternative format cannot be met, other formats will be explored.